By Rei Tanotsuka, 30 May 2019

 Foreigners, especially those who carry western values always lament how subservient and indecisive the Japanese are but they are never willing to admit that they had a hand in shaping them.

 Click here to see SCAPIN -16 where the Allied Powers censor free speech in Japan after World War 2.
-The reverberations of this, is still felt in 2019 where there is almost no negative news regarding Western countries.
+The reverberations of this, is still felt in 2019 where there is almost no negative news regarding Western countries, especially American.

 I often think about that girl……she would be a young woman now.
 I meet a lot of adult students and quite a few would openly admit to not liking English.
 I wonder how big a role we play in forming that opinion with our self perceived superior Western values in conjunction to the actual fact, that learning anything is difficult.